CSCI-3308-Group-014-06-Final-Project/Music-Merge/README.md

 - PostgreSQL
 - NodeJS

-# How to run Tests
+# How to run Application

 First, clone the repository.
 Then, add a .env file with the following content:
 ```